tbalza/tbalza-blog-hugo/content/posts/aws_vpn/aws_vpn.md

   }
 }
 ```
 Here we create the VPN Endpoint with split-tunnel and "Mutual Authentication" which uses certificates for access control.
 Making the use of ACM we can streamline the setup for this scenario.
-The client cidr argument refers to the IP range connected customers will have, which is separate from the subnet range.
+The client cidr argument refers to the IP range connected remote workers will have, which is separate from the subnet range.

 #### VPN/VPC Association
 ```hcl